ennuicastr/libavjs-webcodecs-polyfill/README.md

 `LibAVWebCodecs.getXY(config)` (where `X` = `Video` or `Audio` and `Y` = `Encoder` or `Decoder`) are implemented, and will return a promise for an object with, e.g.  `VideoEncoder`, `EncodedVideoChunk`, and `VideoFrame` set to either WebCodecs' or LibAVJS-WebCodecs-Polyfill's version.
+The promise is rejected if the configuration is unsupported.

 ## Compatibility